 Don’t forget to treat yourself though!
 Hostels are great for budget travelling but you also want to get a good nights sleep and have somewhere comfy to rest up in so if you want to splurge on a Ryokan or a nice hotel then go for it!
 It’s about the experience.

-I hope you enjoyed this post on how to travel Japan on the cheap!
+I hope you enjoyed this post on how to travel to travel Japan cheaply!
 What are some of your money saving tips?
 How do you find Japan’s prices?
 Sharing is caring!
 And don’t forget to subscribe and tag along on Instagram!